shubhamagrawal6629/AlternateBitProtocolSimulator/README.txt

 	4 - Once inside Bin folder, type in the terminal "./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
 For this test you need to
 	    type:
 		    ./ABP ../data/input/input_abp_1.txt
-	5 - To check the output of the simulation, open  "data/output/abp_output.txt" 6 - To execute the simulator with different inputs 6.1.
+	5 - To check the output of the simulation, open  "../data/output/abp_output.txt" 6 - To execute the simulator with different inputs 6.1.
 Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt 6.2.
 Run the simulator using the instructions in step 4 6.3.
 If you want to keep the output, rename abp_output.txt.
-To do so, type in the terminal: "mv abp_output.txt NEW_NAME"
+To do so, move to the data/output folder by typing cd ../data/output
+		     in the terminal and then type :
+		        "mv abp_output.txt NEW_NAME"
         	 Example: mv abp_output.txt abp_output_0.txt